“The 20th century gave rise to the chemical industry. It has revolutionized our world, and transformed the way we live.”—Our Chemical Lives

 According to WebMD, skin contact with lavender and vanilla can cause irritation and swelling (inflammation).
 The University of Maryland Medical Center states that calendula, otherwise knows as pot marigolds or ragweed, is a common allergen and can cause skin irritation.

 Pointing out these potential allergic reactions isn’t intended to demonize plant-derived scents.
-However, understand that fragrances, whether plant-derived or synthetic, tend to be reactive—and it’s not uncommon for a small percentage of people to have a reaction to some of these compounds.
+However, understand that fragrances, whether plant-derived or synthetic, tend to be reactive—and it’s not uncommon for a small percentage of people to experience reactions to some of these compounds as a result.